A bowl for sharing small joys:

 in, of and to themselves

-This project started on a rainy weekend in August 2020, when I asked on social media for people to message me three small joys from their day.
+This project started on a rainy weekend in August 2020, when I asked on social media for people to share three small joys from their day.

-These the joys that I have collected.
-Here they are in a great long joyful list.
+And these are the joys that I collected in 2020, in a long and joyful list.
 (Randomised by the wonderful website random.org.)

 When the healthiest imaginable food tastes unbelievably good.
 Getting randomly cuddled by M for no apparent reason but it’s nice.
 Putting food on the bird table and helping keep alive the very small birds that alight.

 Joy of joys, no work today, happy happy day.